[?] Subscribe To This Site

 Problem-solving in a family business can be like being in a room of mirrors - each reflection or memory is slightly altered, each in a different way - for every member of the family.

-For a family business troubleshooter, it is often difficult to identify reality from carefully constructed and long-held memories, even fantasies - and difficult to discern cleverly worded fictions.
+For a Family Business Trouble Shooter, it is often difficult to identify reality from carefully constructed and long-held memories, even fantasies - and difficult to discern cleverly worded fictions.

 An important lesson to learn is that a “family business” is the business of relationships.
 Without family relationships, the problems of family businesses are no different from those faced by non-family businesses.